Amir-Jalali-923/blog/src/content/posts/ProblemOfOmnipotence.md

 ## What is Omnipotence?

-Imagine you're walking to you're job as a restaurant manager when some person stops you and tells you that they are a pianist and you should hire them in your restaurant.
+Imagine you're walking to you're job as a restaurant manager when someone stops you and tells you that they are a pianist and you should hire them in your restaurant.
 You think about it a little, hiring a pianist would indeed increase the prestige of your restaurant and consequently, more people will come to your place and they'll be willing to spend more money on your services, therefore, you would make more money.
 So based on all the advantages that is will bring, you decide to hire that pianist, right?
 Well of course not!
-What if he   lying and he has absolutely no idea on how to play the piano?
-Like any normal person with common sense, you decide to put that "pianist" into the test to figure out if he really deserves the title "pianist".
+What if he is lying and he has absolutely no idea on how to play the piano?
+Like any normal person with common sense, you decide to put that "pianist" into a test to figure out if they really deserve the title "pianist".
 How should you do it?
 It's pretty straight forward actually, take out a piece of paper and write "Things that a pianist should be able to do" on top of it, then proceed to fill in the list, for example:

 1. Sight read.
 2. Play scales and arpeggios with precision.